Number of weeks: 7

 Part of a certification or series of courses?: No

 New assignments are posted every other day.
-The course begins Ash Wednesday and ends the Monday after Easter.
-Participants are asked to share thoughts and experiences on the discussion board 2 or more times a week based on their insights and visual experiences of Sabbath.
+The course begins the Monday before Ash Wednesday and ends the Monday after Easter.
+Participants are asked to share thoughts and experiences on the discussion board 2 or more times a week based on their insights and visual experiences of seeing differently.
 We will use the class blog in Blackboard to share our photos and reflections.

 This course is based on the concepts offered in Meditation on Both Sides of the Camera.
-Participants are asked to purchase the book, Meditation on Both Sides of the Camera by Valerie K. Isenhower.
-This eBook can be purchased from Val’s website or the Upper Room bookstore.
-Wayne Muller’s book Sabbath is a helpful, but not required, resource.
+Participants are asked to purchase Meditation on Both Sides of the Camera, by Valerie K. Isenhower.
+This eBook can be purchased from Val’s website – www.visenhowerphotography.com or the Upper Room bookstore.

-This course is for anyone interested in learning how to combine photography and the spirituality of sabbath and Lent.
+This course is for anyone interested in learning how to combine photography and the spirituality to open their eyes to new things.
 Any type of camera will work, although digital cameras will make uploading pictures easier.

 About the Instructor